Security Analysis (Proofs)

 Zero-knowledge proofs (ZKPs) are a popular solution to this kind of problem.
 I spent a good bit of time going down this rabbit hole.
 It’s definitely doable.
 However, every time I sat down to implement zero-knowledge proofs of semiprimality, I found myself getting bogged down in complex and fussy details.
 This isn’t just a matter of laziness—if the code is that hard to implement, I find it hard to convince myself that it’s fully correct.
 And if we’re not confident in the correctness of the code that checks whether $N$ has the right structure, then we haven’t really proven anything.

 I found myself really wishing for a simpler way to demonstrate the structure of $\Z_N^*$.
 One that would be easier to have confidence in, both in the sense of having a simpler implementation to review, but also in the sense of having mathematics that’s easier for more people (including myself) to understand.
-After some research, I found some straightforward evidence that the server can provide to convince clients a server-provided modulus cannot be used to fingerprint clients.
+After some research, I found some straightforward evidence that the server can provide to convince clients that a server-provided modulus cannot be used to fingerprint them.

 Criteria for fingerprint-freedom

-\[\begin{aligned} J_N^+ &= \set{\, x \in \Z_N^* \st \Jacobi_N(x) = 1 \,} \\[0.5em] W_N &= (\Z_N^*)^{B2^m} = \set{\, x^{B2^m} \st x \in \Z_N^* \,} \end{aligned}\]
+\[\begin{aligned} J_N^+ &= \set{\, x \in \Z_N^* \st \Jacobi_N(x) = 1 \,} \\[0.5em] W_N &= \pm(\Z_N^*)^{B2^{m-1}} = \set{\, \pm x^{B2^{m-1}} \st x \in \Z_N^* \,} \end{aligned}\]

 Our proof in that section justified the term “fingerprint-free” by showing that as long as $N$ satisfies this property, a server cannot distinguish between two correctly behaving clients with the same HyperLogLog values.
 Our task then, is to come up with a way for the server to convince clients that the value of $N$ it sends them is actually fingerprint-free, without revealing its factorization.